Skip to Content

 In many or most cases, estate planning is no longer being handled by the family lawyer who knows the testator, but by specialized practitioners who have invested heavily in computer software capable of producing good-quality documents in very little time.

 The software relies on “intake” questionnaires completed by the testator, often with little or no assistance from the lawyer.
-Templates are sometimes laden with boilerplate that could have negative implications.
 It is easy to see how this approach could easily facilitate an incomplete or ambiguous designation of a charity.

 Decline in Direct Mail Giving and Rise in Online Giving